NewIntroducing QODEX QA Services — platform-powered QA for API-driven teams.Learn more →

 What is the best free uptime monitoring tool?

 The best free tool depends on your needs.
-UptimeRobot offers 50 free monitors, Qodex.ai provides AI-powered API monitoring, and Uptime Kuma is the best self-hosted option.
+UptimeRobot offers 50 free monitors, Qodex.ai includes a hosted status page with its 15 free monitors, and Uptime Kuma is the best self-hosted option.
 Each excels in different scenarios.

 How many monitors do free plans typically include?

 Most free plans offer between 5 and 50 monitors.
-UptimeRobot provides 50, Freshping offers 50, and Better Stack offers 10.
-Qodex.ai includes API-specific monitors with intelligent alerting.
+UptimeRobot provides 50, Freshping offers 50, Better Stack offers 10, and Qodex.ai includes 15.

 Are free uptime monitoring tools reliable?